dr-polachan/TCPSbed/README.md

   - Right click the mouse to start the mouse control.
 Right click again to stop the mouse control
   - Mouse movements in X-Y direction is mapped to robot X-Y axis.
 Y  movement  of  the  mouse,  while  the  left  button is pressed is mapped to the Z axis of the robot.
   - Use scroll wheel to open and close the pincher.
-- The force experienced by the robot when it hits an object is feedback to ms-com and displayed in the ms-com terminal.
+- The force experienced by the robot when it hits an object is fedback to ms-com.
+The value is displayed in the ms-com terminal.